Generic Name: ripretinib (rip RE ti nib)

 Qinlock may affect fertility in males which may affect the ability to have children.
 Talk to your healthcare provider if this is a concern for you.

+Qinlock and certain other medicines can affect each other causing side effects or affect how ripretinib works.
 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 How should I take Qinlock?